-Prime your tastebuds for coal-fuelled Korean barbecue or bibimbap cooked in a hot stone dish, tables crammed with every banchan imaginable and hot soups to warm your cockles on a chilly evening in the city.
+A coal-fueled Korean barbeque or bibimbap cooked in a hot stone dish, tables piled high with every imaginable type of banchan, and hot soups to warm your cockles are all waiting for you on a chilly evening in the city.

 In terms of the price range, we have categorised them into:

 - Cheap – $30 for two people, not including drinks